utkarshkalra/SQLEditor/README.md

   </div>
   <div id ="pageloadextension">
     <h4>Page load Extension </h4>
-    <p>There is an extension available for calculating page load time of the app.<a href="https://chrome.google.com/webstore/detail/page-load-time/fploionmjgeclbkemipmkogoaohcdbig">link</a> So I used it and refreshed the page multiple times and noted down the load time </p>
+    <p>There is an extension available for calculating page load time of the app(<a href="https://chrome.google.com/webstore/detail/page-load-time/fploionmjgeclbkemipmkogoaohcdbig">link</a>).
+So I used it and refreshed the page multiple times and noted down the load time </p>

   </div>
+  <h3>Load time: 0.877sec <h3>

 </div>